LakeinLove/Mage-The-Awakening/Magic/Arcana/Time.md

 ### Spinning the Thread of Time

-Sleeper philosophers and scientists debate and make inferences about the nature of Time, discussing theoretical problems and paradoxes, measuring the distortion in the light of distant stars, but always knowing that they are locked into Time’s endless march.
+[[Sleepers|Sleeper]] philosophers and scientists debate and make inferences about the nature of Time, discussing theoretical problems and paradoxes, measuring the distortion in the light of distant stars, but always knowing that they are locked into Time’s endless march.

 Mages who study the Time [[Arcanum]] have practical experience to marry to Sleeping theory, and quickly discover that while some thinkers have approached something like the truth, thought experiments don’t fully prepare them for the reality of temporal magic.

-Sleepers often describe time as a river, but traditional [[Acanthus]] instead describe it as a spinning wheel, gathering strands of unspun material and binding them into a tight thread.
+[[Sleepers]] often describe time as a river, but traditional [[Acanthus]] instead describe it as a spinning wheel, gathering strands of unspun material and binding them into a tight thread.

 ### The Future is Unwritten